5278273150_e8d9cce4a1_o_0.jpeg

 Eligibility

-This fellowship program pays particular attention to groups underrepresented in the FWS workforce including but not limited to African American/Black, Asian, Pacific Islander, Native American, Alaska Native, Hispanic/Latino, and people that identify as LGBTQ+ or with disabilities.
+This fellowship program is open to everyone, including groups underrepresented in the FWS workforce including but not limited to African American/Black, Asian, Pacific Islander, Native American, Alaska Native, Hispanic/Latino, and people that identify as LGBTQ+ or with disabilities.
 To be eligible for the program:

 • You must be an early-career professional with a strong interest in the FWS fellowship program.